ExpediaGroup/waggle-dance/README.md

 ##### Database resolution: `MANUAL`

-Waggle Dance can be configured to use a static list of databases in the configuration `waggle-dance-federations.yml`:`federated-meta-stores[n].mapped-databases`.
+Waggle Dance can be configured to use a static list of databases in the configuration `waggle-dance-federations.yml`:`federated-meta-stores[n].mapped-databases` and `primary-meta-store.mapped-databases`.
 It is up to the user to make sure there are no conflicting database names in the primary-metastore or other federated metastores.
 If Waggle Dance encounters a duplicate database it will throw an error and won't start.
 Example configuration:

 `waggle-dance-server.yml`: